Dr Luke Baker

 Profile

-I joined the University of Leicester in 2018 as part of the Leicester Kidney Lifestyle Team (LKLT) and have subsequently moved over to the Leicester Biomedical Research Centre (BRC) to support cross theme research around muscle biology in those with chronic disease.
+I joined the University of Leicester in 2018 as part of the Leicester Kidney Lifestyle Team (LKLT) and have subsequently moved over to the Leicester Biomedical Research Centre (BRC) to support cross theme research around muscle biology in those with long-term conditions.
 My research centres around understanding the mechanisms which contribute to muscle loss and dysfunction in those with multiple long term conditions (MLTCs), with a particular focus on how the onset and resolution of inflammation contributes to the endotypes noted in patient populations.
 I use a translational 'bench-to-bedside' approach in order to uncover therapeutic targets and develop subsequent interventions for patient benefit.

 Research